ksatirli/homebrew-hashicorp/README.md

 # Homebrew: HashiCorp

-> Homebrew Tap for the HashiCorp Suite of Tools
+> Homebrew Tap for HashiCorp Suite of Tools

 ## Table of Contents